routray-sabyasachhi/CPP-journey/Day-04/pointer.md

 Note :
 Arrays are static in nature i.e. they cannot be resized according to the user requirements. but , Pointers are dynamic in nature i.e. memory allocated can be resized later.

+## 6>
+-> In C++, NULL is a symbolic constant used to represent a null pointer, which means a pointer that does not point to any valid memory address.
+It is typically defined as 0 and is used to indicate that a pointer is intentionally not associated with any memory location.

+-> Assigning NULL to a pointer helps prevent accidental access to invalid memory and improves the safety and reliability of the program.

+## Application of NULL in c++
+-> NULL is used to show that a pointer is not pointing to any valid memory address.

+-> Functions return NULL to indicate an invalid result or a failure condition.

+3> NULL is used in data structures like linked lists and trees to represent an empty node or the end of the structure.

+## important points
+-> A null pointer is treated as false in conditional statements, while any non-NULL pointer is treated as true

+-> NULL is a generic constant and can be assigned to any type of pointer, such as int*, or char*.

+-> Always initialize pointers with NULL when declaring them, especially if they won't immediately point to valid memory.

+-> Always heck if a pointer is NULL before dereferencing it to avoid segmentation faults or undefined behaviour.

+# pointer arithmetic